benswift/benswift.github.io/_posts/2020-02-06-iclc-extempore-workshop.md

 At the end of the workshop, there will be a chance to share with the group both the things you've made today and any thoughts on how we can do things (Extempore-wise) better, friendlier, open-er and more accessible.
-Making the onboarding experience for Extempore is one of my big goals this year, so all attendees get a chance to contribute to that broader mission.
+Improving the onboarding experience for Extempore is one of my big goals this year, so all attendees get a chance to contribute to that broader mission.